drone/docs/content/usage/secrets.md

 # Checksums

 Drone automatically calculates and stores a checksum of your `.drone.yml` file inside your `.drone.sec` file.
 Secrets are not injected into your build if the checksum cannot be verified.
-This prevents an individual from tampering with your yaml file in an attempt to expose your secrets.

-The downside is when your `.drone.yml` file changes you need to re-generate a new `.drone.sec` file.
-Like most security practices you will likely find this inconvenient at first.

-The checksum can be disabled, against our recommended, using the `--checksum` flag:
+This means you must re-generate your `.drone.sec` file every time you `.drone.yml` changes (yes security is inconvenient).

+Invalid checksums result in the following error at the top of your build logs:

 ```
-drone secure --repo octocat/hello-world --in secrets.yml --checksum false
+Unable to validate Yaml checksum.
+2ca66eb7be89f31afdebb197174abfa6dd14866ecbf9e552f44be5bd3244d08a
 ```

 # Pull Requests

 Secret variables are not injected into to the `build` section of the `.drone.yml` if your repository is public and the build is a pull request.
 This is for security purposes to prevent a malicious pull request from leaking your secrets.

-# Globals
+# Global Secrets

 Global secrets are stored in the `PLUGIN_PARAMS` environment variable declared in your Drone server configuration file.
-Note that global secrets are passed to every single build and should not be considered secure.
+Global secrets are passed to every single build and should therefore only be used in trusted environments with trusted developers.

 Example global secret declaration: